 "Jesus Christ, stand up, you lazy bastards."
-(1-G)
+(1-G)"Holy crap, you guys are assholes."
+(1-A)

 Don't get me wrong, both classes have been far worse.
 The rough-housing from 1-A is easier to deal with than more disruptive stuff.